-Join us in the Fall 2021 semester for a unique educational experience designed to give upper level pre-med, pre-vet and other pre-health students the chance to study and travel abroad while keeping up with their rigorous course of study.
+Join us in the Fall 2024 semester for a unique educational experience designed to give upper-level pre-medicine, pre-veterinary and other pre-health students the chance to study and travel abroad while keeping up with their rigorous course of study.

-How would you like to take required “core” courses in a tropical rain forest?
+How would you like to take required “core” courses in a tropical rainforest?
 Take some key electives and study Spanish while at the beach?
 Take courses with only 14 other students?
-Explore volcanoes and jungles with top flight faculty?
-If any of this sound good to you, this program may be right for you.
+Explore volcanoes and jungles with top-flight faculty?
+If any of this sounds good to you, this program may be right for you.

 The Soltis Center

-The Soltis Center for Research and Education will become your home for the semester.
-Soltis Center is a clean and comfortable Texas A&M owned and operated facility which opened in 2009.
-The modern facilities of the center include dorms, a cafeteria and multiple use area, labs, classrooms, internet access, and a video conference room, all wheel chair accessible, along with more than 250 acres of primary and second growth tropical rain forest.
-The buffet style food is great and the forests host diverse plant, bird, and amphibian communities which provide a wide array of educational and research opportunities.
+The Soltis Center for Research and Education will become your home for the semester https://soltiscentercostarica.tamu.edu/Academics.
+Soltis Center is a clean and comfortable Texas A&M-owned and operated facility that opened in 2009.
+The modern facilities of the center include dorms, a cafeteria and multiple-use area, labs, classrooms, internet access, and a video conference room, all wheelchair accessible, along with more than 250 acres of primary and second-growth tropical rainforest.
+The buffet-style food is great and the forests host diverse plant, bird, and amphibian communities which provide a wide array of educational and research opportunities.
 The closest community, San Juan de Peñas Blancas, is just five minutes away from the center, where approximately 50 families form a close-knit community reliant mostly on subsistence farming.
-The land owners around the center are an eclectic mix of US expatriates and native Costa Ricans who are using their land for sustainable agriculture, forestry, organic farming, cattle grazing, tourism and other micro enterprises.
-The center is about 30 minutes from the popular tourist destinations of La Fortuna, Arenal Volcano and Arenal Lake.
+The landowners around the center are an eclectic mix of US expatriates and native Costa Ricans who are using their land for sustainable agriculture, forestry, organic farming, cattle grazing, tourism, and other micro-enterprises.
+The center is about 30 minutes from the popular tourist destinations of La Fortuna, Arenal Volcano, and Arenal Lake.

 The course will make extensive use of the unique opportunities available in Central America.
 Most of the course will be held in Costa Rica, where we will visit the full range of sites from small local towns to the bustling capital of San Jose.
 We will be touring government hospitals and private clinics, staying at an agricultural technical college and visiting a working cattle ranch.
 We will also have a brief trip to Panama to visit a rustic lodge in the Naso native community and the world famous beaches of Bocas del Toro.
 This will provide a wonderful contrast to Costa Rica and provide students with a much broader appreciation of Latin America.
 Field excursions will be closely integrated with the course material and will be an integral part of all courses.